Gaussian Mixture Model with unknown diagonal covariances via continuous sparse regularization: Introduction

 is identifiable, \ie, if two distributions of this model are equal, then they have the same number of components, and the same components (up to a permutation) with the same associated weights.
 We refer to \citep{teicher_identifiability_gmm_1d} for the proof in dimension $d=1$, and \citep{yakowitz_identifiability_gmm_multidim} for the generalization in dimension $d \geq 1$.
 Under mild assumptions, an even stronger result holds for \emph{continuous} mixtures of Gaussian distributions, defined by a density on the space of mean and covariance matrix \citep{bruni_identifiability_gmm_continuous}. \end{remark}

 Our estimation strategy relies on the Beurling-LASSO (BLASSO).
 This framework, introduced in \citep{decastro_2012,candes_fernandez_granda_2014}, has been successfully applied to various statistical estimation problems, particularly in the context of sparse signal recovery \citep{blasso_duval_peyre} and compressed sensing \citep{off-the-grid_cs}.
-The BLASSO approach is characterized by its ability to promote sparsity in the space of measures, enabling the recovery of discrete measures from continuous data.
-This framework has been extended to various settings, including the estimation of Gaussian Mixture Models with known covariances \citep{supermix,off-the-grid_cs}.
+It has been extended to various settings, including the estimation of Gaussian Mixture Models with known covariances \citep{supermix,off-the-grid_cs}.
 Algorithmic implementations are discussed in \citep{cpgd_chizat} and \citep{fastpart}.
-One key modeling idea of this approach is to lift the parameter space onto the space of measures according to the embedding
+One key modeling idea of this approach is to lift the parameter space into the space of measures via the embedding

 where $(t_j,u_j)_{j=1}^p$ are referred to as the \emph{particles} of $\mu$.
 Any discrete probability measure on $\R^d \times (0,+\infty)^d$ with finite support, of size $p$ for any $p\geq1$, describes a set of parameters.
 We stress that the parameter $p$, the number of components, is free and not prescribed.
-The law of the $n$-sample $(X_i)_{i=1}^n$ (see \eqref{eq:sample_distrib}) is unambiguously described by the target parameters $(a^0_j,t^0_j,u^0_j)_{j=1}^s$ (by identifiability of the model, see Remark~\ref{rem:identifiability}), and hence unambiguously represented by the so-called \emph{target measure} $\mu^0\coloneq \sum_{j=1}^s~a_j^0\delta_{(t_j^0,u_j^0)}$.
+The law of the $n$-sample $(X_i)_{i=1}^n$ (see \eqref{eq:sample_distrib}) is unambiguously described by the target parameters $(a^0_j,t^0_j,u^0_j)_{j=1}^s$ (by identifiability of the model, see Remark~\ref{remark:identifiability}), and hence unambiguously represented by the so-called \emph{target measure} $\mu^0\coloneq \sum_{j=1}^s~a_j^0\delta_{(t_j^0,u_j^0)}$.

 Our estimator will be defined as a solution of a minimization problem over the space of measures, constructed from the observations $X_1,\ldots,X_n$.
 It is designed to estimate the target measure $\mu^0$.
 In particular, we want our estimator to put a mass close to $a_j^0$ around the particle $(t_j^0,u_j^0)$.
 We will consider a convex loss of the form